earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 A: We would love to assimilate Fusion festival again!

+## History of Cloud Kinski

+Q: Why is your band called Cloud Kinski?

+A: We wanted to call the band Donald Trumpet, but that name was taken.

 Q: Are you related to Klaus Kinski?

 A: No relation.

-Q: Why is your band called Cloud Kinski?

-A: We wanted to call the band Donald Trumpet, but that name was taken.

 Q: How long has Cloud Kinski been around?